Henderson Street: Businesses

 These days, although many ground floor commercial premises have been converted into domestic dwellings, Henderson Street continues, to some extent, to maintain its mixture of residential and commercial properties.

 As of 2012 it is home to a wide range of restaurants and cafés.
 At Number 21—23 was Mitchells Café and Take Away, which claimed to be the oldest café in Leith; while this claim is unverified, the premises had certainly been operating in café format since at least 1924, when it opened its doors as an Italian ice cream parlour.
 Many long-time Leithers still refer to Mitchells as Lannys; so ingrained is the old ice cream cafe in their memories.
 The cafe closed, along with the adjacent Andersons Bar in 2020 for conversion to residential.

-Opposite is Steel Coulson Tap, a revival of an old brewery name for a new craft beer bar; a sign of the changing nature of Leith.

 The Italian influence and the World War II years

 Angelo Lanny formed part of a large-scale migration of Italians to Scotland in the late 19th and early 20th century.
 So many made their home and established businesses in Leith, that it came to be seen as Edinburgh's answer to Little Italy.
 (The Leith-born artist Eduardo Paolozzi provides the most internationally well known example of the Italian migratory influence on Leith).
 Angelo Lanny was not alone in establishing a business on Henderson Street; at around the same period the street was also home to a fish and chip shop called 'Joe De Ponio's', an Italian Barbers called 'Galletta's', and a large-scale fish and chip shop/café called Scappiticci's.
 (Scappiticci's was located around numbers 85—91 Henderson Street, where the Raj Indian restaurant (i) is now).

 The Italians of Henderson Street (and Leith in general) were also not immune to the results of Benito Mussolini siding with Adolf Hitler in World War II.
 Like many other Italian businesses, Angelo Lanny's shop was attacked and looted as a result of a new wave of anti-Italian feeling amongst some of the local population, and as was typical at the time Lanny was subsequently interned.
 So too was Joe Di Ponio, and the Scappiticci's were personally affected by the loss of a relative when the ship SS Arandora Star, bound for Newfoundland, transporting Italian and German interns, was torpedoed by a German U-boat off the coast of Ireland.
 In all, 486 Italian and 175 German deportees were killed and the incident resulted in the British Government changing their policy on deporting interns overseas.
 Although those who can remember these incidents first hand were only children at that time, they made a deep impression.
 The 70th anniversary of the sinking of the Arandora in 2010 also brought these wartime events back into focus.
 The extract quoted to the right is from a poem by a Leith-born author and reflects his sentiments on those events: